 - Hoist by His Own Petard: Gorvak, the leader of "The Android People."

-- Horn Attack: Thundro's signature attack, especially of the shooting variety.
+- Horn Attack: Tundro's signature attack, especially of the shooting variety.

 - Hypno Trinket: "Ruler of the Reptons".
-The Reptons use a crown to Mind Control Tarra.
+The Reptons use a crown to Mind Control Tara.

 - Improvised Parachute: Multiple examples, all involving Gloop and Gleep.

 - Incredible Shrinking Man: Happens to the protagonists in "Tiny World of Terror".